People especially talented in the Input theme have a craving to know more. Often they like to collect and archive all kinds of information.

 What does the Input strength look like to me?
 Since taking the StrengthsQuest assessment I have identified a number of things that characterize me as somebody carrying the input strength:

 1. I had trouble deciding a major.
 This happened not because I didn’t know what I wanted to do but rather because I found so many things interesting.
-I would up with a double major in two completely different fields.
+I ended up with a double major in two completely different fields.
 Both of which will allow me to consider a number of different career paths.

 2. I am interested in a wide variety of things and am constantly finding random things that I instantly have a desire to learn.
 There is not necessarily a rhyme or reason but rather just an excitement that forms from finding new things.
 It seems like each week I have a new interest and am constantly researching to learn more.
 I think this is demonstrated by my plans for this summer: starting to take piano lessons, obtaining my real estate license, and traveling to places like Arizona to hike and Washington D.C. to visit historic landmarks.